Leonardo-Boss/suckless-site/dwm.suckless.org/patches/togglefloatingcenter/index.md

 Description
 -----------
-Default behaviour when togglefoating() is floating from top-left corner.
+Default behaviour when togglefloating() is floating from top-left corner.
 This patch will allows you to toggle floating window client will be centered position.